7 Common Barriers to Web Accessibility and How to Overcome Them

 Nowadays, most content management systems and social media platforms have a built-in system to add alt text to images.
 Therefore, you can easily access the alt text option.

-4. Elements That Cannot Be Controlled Using The Keyboard
+8. Elements That Cannot Be Controlled Using The Keyboard

-Several individuals struggle with the use of a mouse or trackpad.
-To make your website accessible to these users, you must ensure that it can be navigated using a keyboard.
-The approach is to make website elements keyboard-focusable (that is, the user can use the arrow keys to choose elements) and then to make these elements interactive (for example, opening a link).
+Solution: To make your website accessible to these users, you must ensure that it can be navigated using a keyboard.
+The approach is to make website elements keyboard-focusable (the user can use the arrow keys to choose elements) and then to make these elements interactive (for example, opening a link).

-5. Text With The Incorrect Font
+9. Text With The Incorrect Font

-Although screen readers can assist visually impaired users in comprehending your material, they are not always precise.
+Problem: Although screen readers can assist visually impaired users in comprehending your material, they are not always precise.
 Using the appropriate font can aid screen readers, which in turn improves the accessibility of a website.

-Choose a simple font that is already installed on most computers when selecting a font for your website, so that it will be displayed appropriately regardless of the device.
-Examples are Arial, Lucida Sans, and Helvetica.
-You may also employ a font made specifically for persons with dyslexia or other visual cognitive impairments.
+Solution: Choose a simple font that is already installed on most computers when selecting a font for your website so that it will be displayed appropriately regardless of the device.

 Aditya Bikkani